-- Must hold a full-time faculty appointment with an accredited institution (at the same institution as the Applicant/PI) - Must currently conduct breast cancer research, or alternately, at least one member of the Mentor Committee must have breast cancer research experience - Is not required to include % effort but must clearly delineate their mentoring role in the Letter of Support from Lead Mentor - Is not required to be a U.S. Citizen or resident
+- Must hold a full-time faculty appointment with an accredited institution - The Lead Mentor must be at the same institution as the Applicant/PI - Must currently conduct breast cancer research, or the Co-Mentor must have breast cancer research experience - Is not required to include % effort but must clearly delineate their mentoring role in the Letter of Support from Lead Mentor - Can be a Lead Mentor on only ONE Komen Postdoctoral Fellowship Grant application submitted in this cycle - Must ensure that all past and current Komen-funded grants or awards are up to date and in compliance with all Komen requirements; e.g., progress report submissions, IRB approvals, etc. at the time of Full Application submission, November 9, 2015 - Is not required to be a U.S. citizen or resident